Monday to Friday | 10am - 4:00pm |

 In America car insurance is easy and cheap to transfer for short periods.
 It has become normal practice for Americans to transfer cover from their personal car to a rental car.
 Additional rental car insurance is often viewed with suspicion and as an unnecessary expense.

-Additional insurance still has it's place though.
+Additional insurance still has its place though.

 The American attitude to freedom of choice has influenced the amount of "third party” cover you must have by law.
 It varies from state to state so a policy written for one state could have liability limits too low for another.
 The driver could then be charged for not being properly insured.